caninetools/canine.tools/docs/terms/index.md

 description: "Rules & terms for canine.tools services."
 icon: "material/file-document-outline"
 ---
 These are terms/rules you must follow when accessing the canine.tools project.
-We all make mistakes or miss things.
-If you want to report an issue, please contact us.
+I can make mistakes or miss things.
+If you want to report an issue, please contact me.

 These are *general* rules to follow.
-However, we can make any decisions for content on this site.
+However, I can make any decisions for content on this site.
 Please don't be an asshole.

 If you are seen breaking these rules, you will be blocked from the canine.tools project.